 There’s a Train from INSIDE the Airport Straight Into Downtown.

 If you’ve ever been to London, New York City, San Franciso or any other relatively large city with an international airport: you know that landing in the city is only the first part of a long journey to your lodging.
 Luckily for visitors to Portland, you can catch the MAX, our local train system, from inside of PDX all the way into downtown.
-The trip is just over an hour, and drops you right at Pioneer Square, a central hub for MAX lines in every direction, and only a few stops away from The Society Hotel, where you’re hopefully staying!
+The trip is just over an hour, and drops you right at Pioneer Square, a central hub for MAX lines in every direction, and only a few stops away from, where you’re hopefully staying!